YSF-KNJ/YSF-KNJ/README.md

 - 😄 Pronouns: He/Him

-- 🌱 I'm currently learning and working with a wide range of technologies, including HTML, CSS, Tailwind CSS, JavaScript, Vue.js, React, Python, Flask, Django, Java, Swing, Kotlin, PHP, Laravel, Rust and Flutter.
+- 🌱 I'm currently learning and working with a wide range of technologies, including HTML, CSS, Tailwind CSS, JavaScript, Svelte , Python, Flask, Django, Java, Swing, JavaFX, Kotlin, PHP.

 - 💬 Ask me about programming, technology, or any other interesting topics.